PaddlePaddle/Paddle/doc/howto/usage/cluster/k8s-aws/README.md

 In yaml file, we describe the Docker image we use for this training, the node number we need to startup, the volume mounting information and all the necessary parameters we need for `paddle pserver` and `paddle train` processes.

-The yaml file content is as follows:
+The yaml file content is as follows, you need to fill in your own docker image uri:

 ```
 apiVersion: batch/v1